MarioCarrilloA/basic-examples/README.md

 - Makefiles
 - VBoxManage

-These small collection is very basic and the objetuve is to get started to develop basic scripts and programs.
+These small collection is very basic and the objetive is to get started to develop basic scripts and programs.

 ## Links